jordaoqualho/dungeon-of-aurora-front/README.md

 ---

-Thank you for choosing Dungeon of Aurora!
+Thank you for choosing Dungeons of Aurora!
 May your adventures be filled with excitement and magic.
 If you encounter any issues or have suggestions, feel free to create an issue or pull request.
 Happy gaming! 🐉✨